-During fiscal 2019, the Company's business was primarily operated through four operating groups: Tommy Bahama, Lilly Pulitzer, Lanier Apparel and Southern Tide.
-During fiscal 2019, Tommy Bahama, Lilly Pulitzer, Lanier Apparel and Southern Tide represented 60%, 25%, 9% and 4%, respectively, of the Company's consolidated net sales.
-Each of our businesses has dedicated teams of designers who focus on that businesses' consumers and products.
+During fiscal 2020, the Company's business was primarily operated through four operating groups: Tommy Bahama; Lilly Pulitzer; Southern Tide; and Lanier Apparel.
+During fiscal 2020, Tommy Bahama, Lilly Pulitzer, Southern Tide and Lanier Apparel represented 56%, 31%, 5% and 5%, respectively, of the Company's consolidated net sales.
+Each of the Company's businesses has dedicated teams of designers who focus on that business' consumers and products.

 Tommy Bahama.
 Tommy Bahama designs, sources, markets and distributes men's and women's sportswear and related products.
-Tommy Bahama's typical consumer is older than 45 years old, has a household annual income in excess of \$100,000, lives in or travels to warm weather and resort locations and embraces a relaxed and casual approach to daily living.
+Tommy Bahama's typical consumer has a household annual income in excess of \$100,000, lives in or travels to warm weather and resort locations and embraces a relaxed and casual approach to daily living.